kroyxt/elp-documentation/docs/proposals/draft/README.md

 # Draft Proposals

-Following is a Draft Proposals to change an Official Proposal or add to the language.
+A Proposal to change an Official Proposal or add to the language.
 An addition to the language must be in accordance with all current Official Proposals.
+Essentially, this is an idea for a change or an addition seeking community feedback.